Cleveland Johnson: Research in India

 In 1999, the Indiana Network for the Development of India Awareness funded Johnson to take a five-week study trip to South India, where he first encountered Carnatic music.
 In 2001-2002 he returned to India for a sabbatical year, funded by the National Endowment for the Humanities through the American Institute of Indian Studies.
 During that year, the first of many extended research trips, he studied the history and performance practice of the South-Asian harmonium, conducting oral interviews with the major Hindustani harmonium performers in North India, including Tulsidas Borkar, Manohar Chimote, Appa Jalgaonkar, Vidyahar Oke, and Arvind Thatte, and harmonium builders, such as Pratap Ghosh of the Dwarkin & Son company.
 Despite his research in the North, Johnson lived in the southern city of Chennai, studying carnatic singing and participating in the 155th Tyagaraja Aradhana in Thiruvaiyaru.
-As a visiting Western scholar, he was also invited to perform an inventory of the British-era pipe organs in Chennai for the Church of South India and, through his presentations on this topic to the British Institute of Organ Studies and the American Guild of Organists, helped attract support to restore several historic instruments in Chennai, including the organs in St. Mary's Church of Fort St. George, Chennai, and St. Andrew's Church, Chennai."The Victorian Organ in Colonial and Post-Colonial India" at the 2003 conference, "The Organ in Context" of the British Institute of Organ Studies, Barber Institute of Fine Arts, Birmingham, England.
+As a visiting Western scholar, he was also invited to perform an inventory of the British-era pipe organs in Chennai for the Church of South India and, through his presentations on this topic to the British Institute of Organ Studies and the American Guild of Organists, helped attract support to restore several historic instruments in Chennai, including the organs in St. Mary's Church of Fort St. George, Chennai, and St. Andrew's Church, Chennai.
 He also served as a consulting advisor for the foundation of the KM Music Conservatory in Chennai, launched by A.R.
 Rahman in 2008, and recruited several early faculty members.

 His time in India led to a complete shift in his research and teaching interests.
 At DePauw University, he brought the teaching of a non-Western music tradition into the curriculum for the first time.
 With funding from the ASIANetwork, in 2003–2004, he involved a small team of DePauw School of Music students in a digital-humanities project in Chennai, India, gathering data from over 2400 compositions in almost 300 live concerts during the Madras Music Season, revealing the relatively small number of ragas actually used in performance from among the thousands of theoretically-possible ragas.
 This database and analysis was published online for open access.